Annie Dove Denmark: Teaching career and start at Anderson, 1908–1927

 White resigned as president of Anderson effective September 1, 1927, leaving the position vacant.
 A committee formed from three members of the school's Board of Trustees was created in order to name his successor.
-R. H. Holliday, at the time serving as the business manager of the school, was named to serve as acting president in the intervening three months while the new permanent president was being selected.
-Denmark was not the first choice of the Board of Trustees: Dr. Charles E. Burts and Dr. R. C. Burts, brothers who were both from Newberry, South Carolina, each refused the job, and Dr. A. J. Barton, from Nashville, Tennessee, could not agree to terms with the Board and therefore did not take the job either.
+R. H. Holliday, the business manager of the school, was named acting president in the intervening three months while the new permanent president was being selected.
+Denmark was not the first choice of the Board of Trustees: Charles E. Burts and R. C. Burts, brothers who were both from Newberry, South Carolina, each refused the job, and A. J. Barton, from Nashville, Tennessee, could not agree to terms with the board and therefore did not take the job either.
 Though little is known about the exact events that led to Denmark's election, it is known that her name was put forward for consideration by college trustee J. Dexter Brown and that the Board of Trustees were in unanimous support of her appointment to the presidency when asked at their meeting on December 15, 1927.